J0hny98/FootballStats/README.md

 ### PostgreSQL

 Before you run the application you need to have running PostgreSQL databse on port `5432` with the correct database schema.
 [Create script](./resources/Database.sql) for this schema is in the resources folder as `Database.sql`.
 You just need to create the database and then execute this script.
+You can take a look on a [database schema](./resources/Database.pdf) which is also in the resources foled as `Database.pdf`.

 Also you have to provide correct credentials for the created database.
 These credentials need to be inserted into the [config file](./lib/config.rb) which is in the lib folder as `config.rb`.
 Right now there are dummy values.